Skip to content

 Phone number forEye Care Appointments

-Mass Eye and Ear provides the most advanced forms of refractive surgery, ranging from LASIK to implantable lenses.
+Mass Eye and Ear offers the most advanced forms of laser vision correction surgery, from LASIK to implantable collamer lenses.

 • LASIK: A well-established, quick and precise procedure that reshapes the cornea to improve vision, correcting conditions like nearsightedness, farsightedness, and astigmatism.
 It offers minimal discomfort with fast recovery.
 Learn more about LASIK surgery